 If you can’t access the host file, then it’s because you don’t have system-level permissions.
 And this is one primary reason why most users aren’t able to carry out this tweak.

 Use a VPN Service

-While a VPN service majorly started as a gateway to a secure connection, it is now being used in equal measures to access geo-restricted content.
+While a VPN service started as a gateway to a secure connection, it is now being used in equal measures to access geo-restricted content.
 You could route your traffic via that VPN server upon connecting your device to a Virtual Private Network in another region.
-It will make your ISP believe that the data packets are coming from that VPN server; hence, you could easily access the blocked site.
+It will make your ISP believe that the data packets are coming from that VPN server; hence, you can easily access the blocked site.

 There are quite a few VPN services that you could opt for.
-While most of them would require you to shell some bucks, they offer an initial free trial.
+While most of them would require you to shell out some bucks, they offer an initial free trial.

 So it’s better to check out their offerings in the trial run and then mold your purchase decision accordingly.
 Or you could also try out some VPN Chrome extensions as well.

 With this, we conclude this guide on unblocking Chrome websites.
 We have shared five different methods for the same.
 In my case, it turned out that the Windows Firewall was being overprotective and blocking one of the non-harmful trackers.

 It resulted in the site’s inability to be loaded correctly in Chrome.
 Upon temporarily disabling the Firewall, I was able to re-access the site.

 If your site is restricted due to local government, then you can always use the VPN service to access the site from a different country or region.
 It will also help in protecting your data privacy.

 [related]Related: How to Enable Privacy and Security Settings in Chrome Computer?[/related]